OpenMLRL/CoMLRL/README.md

 ## Installation

-To install a stable version from PyPI with pip:
+You can install the stable version of this library from PyPI using pip:

 ```bash
 python3 -m pip install comlrl
 ```

-To use the latest version of CoMLRL, clone the repository, and install it in editable mode:
+To use the latest version of CoMLRL, please install it by cloning this repository:

 ```bash
 cd CoMLRL